HaoZeke/gasSweetening-Report/report/md/03_LitRev-part.md

 Downcomer Residence Time

-:   Sufficient residence time must be allowed in the downcomer for the entrained vapor to disengage from the liquid stream to prevent heavily “aerated” liquid being carried under the downcomer.
+:   Sufficient residence time must be allowed in the downcomer for the entrained vapor to disengage from the liquid stream to prevent heavily "aerated" liquid being carried under the downcomer.
 A time of at least 3 seconds is recommended.
 The downcomer residence time is given by